Updated for 2022

 In conclusion, the arguments for single-serve espresso machines on a whole is clear.
 Cleanup is easier than any other type of machine and these systems provide consistency of shots with minimal fuss.
 If you have any questions about single-serve systems, feel free to call us in the sales department; we can also help you pick the one that is best for your needs.

 We have reviewed some of the top single-serve coffee makers from notable brands over the years.
-Some of our favorites include the Gaggia for illy Plus, the DeLonghi Nespresso Lattissima Pro, and the Nespresso Citiz and Aeroccino Plus.
-Here are some of our favorites.
-If you don’t see one you like, you can always browse through our collection of single-serve coffee makers or speak with our in-house experts about which machine is best for you.
+Some of our favorites include the Gaggia for illy Plus and the Nespresso Citiz and Aeroccino Plus.
+For even more options, you can always browse through our collection of single-serve coffee makers or speak with our in-house experts about which machine is best for you.